raspberrypilearning/getting-started-with-the-sense-hat/en/step_9.md

         sense.clear()
 ```

-- This is a little tricky to emulate, so you should try this one using IDLE and a real Sense HAT.
-Click **File** and **Save As**, give your program a name e.g. [`shake.py`](resources/shake.py), then press `F5` to run.
+This is a little tricky to emulate, so you should try this one using a real Sense HAT.
+If you find the program is too sensitive, try changing the number 1 to a higher number to raise the threshold of what is defined as a "shake".

-You might find this is quite sensitive, but you could change the value from 1 to a higher number.